beharavenkatasatyaprasad/Guvi/day1/task6/Readme.md

 BLOG Writing
 ------------------------------------------------------

-blog about objects and its internal representation in Javascript.
+blog addressing "objects and its internal representation in Javascript".

 I hosted is as an article in LinkedIn: